apersongithub/Eaglercraft-1.12.2-Project/README.md

 https://discord.gg/GMhmEWrr5d
 - DO NOT JOIN THE SERVER IF YOU WANT TO BOTHER THE TEAM OF DEVELOPERS.
 - THE MORE PEOPLE WILLING TO HELP WILL BE A HUGE HELP AND WILL MAKE THIS PROJECT RELEASE SOONER THAN EXPECTED.
+- IF YOU HAVE ANY SUGGESTIONS THEN JOIN THE SERVER

 ## Schedule:
 - Right now we are working on decompiling 1.12